erroronline1/caro/readme.md

 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?
 * unittests
 * refactor risk management for improved compliance to iso 14971
-    * search risks for keywords, display risks as textsection for unapproved users, matching search
     * audit:
         * fetch risks and match with characteristics, higlight all unaccounted risks per process (not applicable are accounted for)
         * reversed view: fetch processes, list accounted risks
         * risk export as xlsx with processwise characteristics-sheets, and processwise sheets
         * select latest date for display/export like documents
-    * manager interface for risks:
-        * no deletion of risks, only append for regulatory compliance
     * *Identification of characteristics related to safety* how to implement?
     * sanitize identical contents of template file